ApeWorX/ape/docs/quickstart.rst

 Prerequisite
 ************

+In the latest release, Ape requires:
+* Linux to run
+* Python 3.7.X or later

-In the latest release, Ape requires Linux to run.
-If you are running Windows, you can install Windows Subsystem Linux (WSL) `WSL <https://docs.microsoft.com/en-us/windows/wsl/install>`_ When choosing the Linux Distrobution in the Microsoft App Store.
-Make sure it is Ubuntu 20.04 or a Distrobution with Python 3.7.X or later.
+If you are running Windows, you can install Windows Subsystem Linux `(WSL) <https://docs.microsoft.com/en-us/windows/wsl/install>`_
+    *Ubuntu 20.04
+    *Any other Linux Distribution with Python 3.7.X or later

 Please make sure you are using Python 3.7.X or later.
 .. code-block:: bash